-Companies that deal with Big Data constantly require scalable instruments that can work on multiple cases simultaneously.
+Companies that deal with Big Data constantly require scalable instruments.
+The ones that can work on multiple cases simultaneously.
 In this respect, a distributed data ecosystem that has a high level of data consistency turns out to be a reliable tool for accurate data processing and analysis.

-It is also important for such an ecosystem to deliver live analytics and offer the data for instant readability.
-In an attempt to create such an ecosystem, Apache started to develop an open source distributed messaging system that would handle streams of data from various sources.
+In an attempt to create such an ecosystem, Apache developed an open source distributed messaging system.
+The system that would handle streams of data from various sources.

-Apache Kafka is a crucial component of Apache Software Foundation, which aims to deliver scalable, fast-performing, and reliable solutions for big data.
-Let’s see why Kafka has become the focus of attention for numerous companies with respect to its architecture and practical use cases.
+Apache Kafka is a crucial component of Apache Software Foundation.
+It aims to deliver scalable, fast-performing, and reliable solutions for Big Data.
+Let’s see why Kafka has become the focus of attention for numerous companies.

 The major components of Kafka power rather simple architecture that has turbo speed when we compare it to other distributed data storages.
 Kafka has publishers, consumers, and topics.
 Brokers and clusters enhance Kafka fault tolerance.
 Let’s see what stands behind these basic terms and discuss their functionality.

 Topic – the category that receives a stream of messages.

 Consumer – the process that subscribes to the given topic.

 Broker – a server that replicates and stores topic log partitions.